-School psychologists play a key role in supporting students, parents, teachers and school administrators in a wide range of areas.
+School psychologists play a key role in supporting students, parents, teachers and school administrators.

 Opportunities for our school psychologists include:

 - career development into senior positions and leadership roles

 - the possibility to work in specialised settings